odpi/egeria-docs/site/docs/education/egeria-dojo/developer/different-types-of-apis-server-config.md

     Rerun `EgeriaPlatformReport` (select from the configurations box dropdown) and you notice that the exception relating to the missing configuration directory has gone and the report now displays details of the new `mds1` server.
 [Markdown version of report for reference](/education/egeria-dojo/developer/egeria-platform-report-mds1-configured).

 ??? beginner "Reviewing the output from `EgeriaPlatformReport`"
-    There is a lot of detail - much of it retrieved from the server's [configuration document](/concepts/configuration-document){ target=dojo-support }.
+    There is a lot of detail in this new report - much of it retrieved from the server's [configuration document](/concepts/configuration-document){ target=dojo-support } that was created when the `mds1` server was configured.

     The [Administration Services' `ConfigurationManagementClient`](/services/admin-services/overview/#managing-configuration-documents){ target=dojo-support } is able to retrieve, update and deploy configuration documents to different OMAG Server Platforms.  `EgeriaPlatformReport` used the following method call to retrieve all of the available configuration documents before printing them out to the report.

     ```java linenums="1"
     ConfigurationManagementClient configurationManagementClient = new ConfigurationManagementClient(clientUserId, platformURLRoot);